thrackle-io/rules-engine/docs/userGuides/README.md

 ---
 ## Monitoring

 Once you have deployed your smart contracts, you can monitor them using [Openzeppelin Defender](https://docs.openzeppelin.com/defender/v2/module/monitor).
 It helps you to keep an eye on your smart contracts and detect potential security vulnerabilities.
-There are some key events that we recommend you observing if you intend to create a monitoring setup for your project.
+There are some key events that we recommend you observing if you intend to create a monitoring setup for your project:

 | Event | Contract Name | Description |
 |-------|---------------|-------------|